Dear Wedding Enquirers,

 For this purpose, we organise two or more Wedding Preparation Days each year, and you will be invited to one of these.
 These events are invaluable in the process of preparing your wedding, and of preparing yourselves for marriage.
 They offer clarification of many issues, the chance to meet and chat with other wedding couples, and a rare opportunity to relax and reflect on the future.
-We cannot compel you to attend, but we do strongly recommend that you join us for one of these greatly appreciated days.
+We do strongly recommend that you join us for one of these greatly appreciated days.

 PLEASE NOTE: ALL ARRANGEMENTS AT THIS STAGE ARE PROVISIONAL ON THE NECESSARY CRITERIA BEING MET AND THERE BEING NO IMPEDIMENT BEING FOUND IN CIVIL OR CANON LAW.

 To find out more about our availability, and how to proceed, please email: email@example.com